mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 20 October 2025

-- The average temperature today is 12.67˚C,
+- The average temperature today is 12.78˚C,
-- With highs of 13.32˚C and lows of 12.04˚C,
+- With highs of 13.3˚C and lows of 12.04˚C,
-- It may feel like 12.39˚C with light rain
+- It may feel like 12.49˚C with moderate rain
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 1.79m/s and visibility is 10000m
-- The pressure is 990hPa and humidity is 92%
+- The pressure is 989hPa and humidity is 91%
 - The sun will rise at 06:41 and set at 17:04

 <!-- weather_marker ends -->